Whiteknight/whiteknight.github.com/stage/dispatch_timings.md

 method object, then an invocation of that object through PCC.
 If we had a system of polymorphic inline caching at the call site we could cache the results of find_method and maybe save some time there.
 Also a JIT could do some similar caching through type specialization.
+As we saw above, the built-in vtable dispatch costs to call find_method aren't too severe anyway, so things like JIT and PIC probably aren't the silver bullet we need to cut out the bulk of the timing problems here.
 Since we aren't passing any arguments to this method the brunt of the PCC costs in argument processing can be avoided entirely.

 Now here's where the results get surprising.
 What happens when we call a